 Determining Your Asking Price

 Once you have determined the state of your local real estate market, you can work with your agent to decide a fair asking price for your home.
+Taking the time to prepare your home to sell can help ensure people viewing it can see the value and potential.
 At Realty Executives, we base our assessment of your asking price on several variables, including current market conditions, equivalent listings in the area, and similar home sales in your neighbourhood.
 According to the strategy you have chosen, your agent may suggest setting your listing price at a higher amount than your home’s actual value to leave some “wiggle room” for negotiations with potential buyers.
 Although you may be tempted to set a lower asking price if you are in a hurry to sell, buyers could worry that there is an underlying reason behind the discount on your home.